concrete5-community / blocks_cloner

 Simply enter the Edit Mode of a website page.

-You can import a block into an area by clicking its handle: the context menu will display a new "Import Block from XML" entry: click it to paste the CIF of the block to be added.
+You can import blocks and/or custom area styles into a specific area by clicking its handle: the context menu will display a new "Import content from XML" entry: click it to paste the CIF to be imported.

 Do you really want to say thank you?